Balurc/MIT-60001/README.md

 # MIT-60001
-Introduction to Computer Science and Programming in Python
+Introduction to Computer Science and Programming in Python.
+This repo will consists of my answers to the problem set.